St Peter’s has a strong sense of community and school spirit, promoted by our whole school events. Here are a selection of some of the events:

-At the end of every calendar year, all of the children in St. Peter’s get to together to rehearse, perfect and perform a very special play before the Christmas holidays.
-We choose one from the Roald Dahl collection, everyone has a part and get’s involved in performing or production.
-We have so much talent to show off that each class gets to perform their own play, song or dance on the same night as well; it is one of our favourite times of year at St. Peter’s School.
+In December, the senior classes in St. Peter’s get together to rehearse, perfect and perform a very special play before the Christmas holidays.
+We choose one from the Roald Dahl collection, everyone has a part and gets involved in performing or production.
+Our Infant classes perform a special show for their parents and families, as do our first and second classes.
+It’s one of our favourite times of the school year!

 Teachers Vs 6th Class Football Match